Register to Vote

 - It takes less three minutes to register online It helps to have your National Insurance number to hand, you can find it on your payslip, P60, or letters about tax, pensions and benefits.

 You can register to vote quickly and easily online.
 You will need to give your date of birth and your National Insurance (NI) number.
 If you don't know your NI number, get in touch with HMRC

 Voters can also register by contacting 01352 702300

 You can register to vote if you are:

-- aged 16 or over (but you cannot vote until you are 18) AND
+- aged 14 or over (but you cannot vote until you are 16 in Senedd and Local Government elections and 18 in other elections) AND

-- an Irish, Commonwealth or European Union citizen who is resident in the UK
+- an Irish or EU citizen living in the UK

 Under current legislation, marriage to a British citizen or a grant of permanent residence in the UK does not give you British citizenship, and does not give you the right to vote in UK elections.